hlship/test-pipeline/README.md

    (p/is (= 42 (calculate-final-answer)))
 ```

-"Deep Thought" will be the inner-most test context (in `clojure.test/*testing-contexts*`) when checking the
+"Deep Thought" will be the innermost test context (in `clojure.test/*testing-contexts*`) when checking the
 result of `calculate-final-answer`.

 ## Halting

-The pipeline execution can be teminated with `halt`; `halt` exists to avoid the above check that all
+The pipeline execution can be terminated with `halt`; `halt` exists to avoid the above check that all
 steps executed.

 This is useful when an early failure (say, an incorrect HTTP response from a server)